 - Free Edition – Has limited features but is free to use.

 - Standard Edition – Does not have all the features that are used by Enterprises, like advanced GFS, Replication, automated backup verification, or Native tape support.

 - Enterprise Edition – Has all the features and is especially suited for medium and enterprise users.

-With great security in mind, you can secure your backups on the secondary location with replication, encryption and even tape support.
-With the ability to move from one hypervisor to the other Vebu is also future proof.
+With great security in mind, you can secure your backups on the secondary location with replication, encryption, and even tape support.
+With the ability to move from one hypervisor to the other Vembu is also future-proof.
 You can try the trial edition with full functionality for 30 days.
-It is quick to install and you will quickly see if you like it.
+It is quick to install, and you will quickly see if you like it.

 Leave a Reply